Arts and Culture

 Location: Hardy Drive and 5th Street, next to Jaycee Park

-“Dreams on Pause” by Clyde Thompson
+“Dreams on Pause” by Clyde Thompson (@clyde_0000)

-Clyde Thompson explains that Dreams on Pause was painted during the first lockdown of the COVID-19 pandemic.
-“Though everyone was in a panic, I wanted to paint something that suggested that these times are an opportunity to reflect and reset,” Thompson shares.
-Describing the mural, “I painted this man laid out in a relaxed state using his basketball as a pillow.
+Clyde Thompson explains that “Dreams on Pause” was painted during the first lockdown of the COVID-19 pandemic.
+“Though everyone was in a panic, I wanted to paint something that suggested that these times are an opportunity to reflect and reset,” he shared.
+Describing the mural, he Thompson added, “I painted this man laid out in a relaxed state using his basketball as a pillow.
 You’ll see an arrow shot through the basketball, signifying his love for the game.
 He had been grinding for a long time to achieve his dream of being a professional basketball player.
 However, now he gets an opportunity to sit back and smell the flowers.”
-That’s a message we can all understand right now.
-The more you know.
-You’ll see this 65’ x 20’ mural best when you drive east along Southern Avenue.
-It’s on the south side of the road near the car wash west of Mill Avenue.
+Measuring 65 by 20 feet, this mural is best spotted as you are driving east along Southern Avenue.
+It’s on the south side of the road near the car wash, west of Mill Avenue.

 “Rangoli Sunrise” by Kyllan Maney